 Shift's first flat year

 2025 was Shift's first flat year.
-Over its 10 years, Shift averaged roughly 30% growth per year.
-In the first couple years, it had 200% growth.
+In its first couple years, Shift had 200% growth.
 Then 100% growth.
-This was mostly due to initial adoption.
+This was mostly initial adoption.
 Then evolving the pricing.
 After that, it grew roughly 50% before settling between 20%-30% growth in recent years.

-There are logic reasons Shift was flat in 2025.
+There are reasons Shift was flat in 2025.
 First and foremost, the Laravel 12 release was really a maintenance release.
 Essentially a version number bump to satisfy upstream dependencies.
 It was touted as "no breaking changes".
-While there were indeed changes, they were deemed optional.
+While there were changes, they were considered optional.

 That's the crux of it.
 Since Laravel 10, most changes have been deemed optional.
-So long as you're willing to reference the old documentation, and don't care about new features, there are no breaking changes.
+If you're willing to reference the old documentation, and don't care about new features, there are no breaking changes.

 Of course, you're acquiring technical debt.
-But that falls on deaf ears coming from the guy who built Shift (although objectively true).
+But, true as that may be, it falls on deaf ears coming from the guy who built Shift.

 In the end, I think this string of releases with optional changes decreased Shift's usage.
-That is to say you may have used Shift for Laravel 10, then maybe Laravel 11.
+Users may have used Shift for Laravel 10, then maybe for Laravel 11.
 But maybe not for Laravel 12.

-AI may also lend to my theory.
+AI may also lend to Shift's decline.
 Developers might be prompting AI to do the upgrade.
-This may be fine for these optional upgrades.
+Given all the optional changes, there's a lower, minimal bar to upgrade.
 But I don't think AI is at a place where it does better than the curated upgrade Shift performs.
-Again, coming from the guy who built Shift.
+Again, this coming from the guy who built Shift.

 Anyway, that's my theory.
 Shift has been around 10 years.
 It may simply be Shift reached market saturation.
+It's possible I've seen peak Shift.
 It's possible we've seen peak Laravel.
 Or some combination therein.
 All things considered, flat is pretty good.
 Well, maybe not good.
 But I'm okay with it.
 So long as 2026 isn't down.

 Growth probably would've been down 10% in 2025 had I not pulled a few levers.